What Is a Film Fixer? The Complete Guide to Production Fixers

 Mapping the Boundaries Between Three Overlapping Roles

-Nearly every initial conversation with an international production includes the question: how is a fixer different from a line producer or a production coordinator?
+Here is how the picture comes together.
+Nearly each first conversation with a global shoots has the question: how is a fixer different from a line producer or a production coordinator?
 The overlap is genuine — all three roles involve logistics, budgets, and schedules.
 The distinction lies in where each person's knowledge and authority apply.

-- ●A fixer provides territorial expertise, ground-level logistics, and real-time problem-solving specific to Colombia or a region within it
+- A fixer gives territorial expertise, ground-level logistics, and real-time problem-solving specific to Colombia or a region within it

-- ●A production coordinator manages the administrative flow — call sheets, travel bookings, documentation, crew communications
+- A production coordinator manages the administrative flow — call sheets, travel bookings, records, crew communications

-- ●On international shoots in Colombia, all three roles frequently operate simultaneously with clearly separated domains
+- On global shoots in Colombia, all three roles frequently operate at once with clearly separated domains

 Where the Roles Converge and Separate

-On a domestic Colombian production, the line producer handles many tasks that a fixer would cover for a visiting international crew — sourcing crew, building local budgets, managing municipal permits.
-The critical difference is territorial knowledge.
-A line producer based in Los Angeles or Berlin cannot walk into Bogotá's Alcaldía and negotiate a street closure, cannot assess whether a Medellín grip company meets international standards, and cannot explain technical requirements in Spanish to a Cartagena location owner.
+On a domestic Colombian production, the line producer handles many tasks that a fixer would cover for a visiting global crews — sourcing crew, building local budgets, managing city permits.
+The key difference is territorial knowledge.
+A line producer based in Los Angeles or Berlin cannot walk into Bogotá's Alcaldía and negotiate a street closure, cannot check whether a Medellín grip firm meets global standards, and cannot explain tech needs in Spanish to a Cartagena location owner.
 The fixer fills that gap.
-On smaller international productions — a documentary crew spending two weeks in Bogotá — the fixer may effectively serve as the local line producer, owning the budget, the crew roster, and the daily schedule under the production company's direction.
-On larger shoots, the fixer works alongside a visiting line producer: the line producer manages the global budget and creative schedule while the fixer executes locally, feeding real-time intelligence about Colombian costs, timelines, and institutional constraints into the broader production plan.
+On smaller global shoots — a documentary crew spending two weeks in Bogotá — the fixer may effectively serve as the local line producer, owning the budget, the crew roster, and the daily schedule under the production firm's direction.
+On larger shoots, the fixer works alongside a visiting line producer: the line producer manages the global budget and creative schedule while the fixer executes locally, feeding real-time intelligence about Colombian costs, timelines, and body-level constraints into the wider production plan.

 Scaling the Role Structure to Production Size

-A documentary team of three people traveling to Cartagena needs a fixer — someone who arranges locations, secures permits, hires a local sound recordist, provides translation, and manages transport while the director and cinematographer concentrate on storytelling.
-A mid-budget commercial shoot typically requires a fixer handling local logistics alongside a line producer or coordinator managing the overall schedule from the agency's home office.
-A feature film or series shooting across multiple Colombian regions — interiors in Bogotá, exteriors in the coffee country, coastal sequences in Cartagena, jungle material in the Amazon — demands the full architecture: a line producer overseeing the global budget and schedule, a production coordinator managing administrative systems, and a local fixer or production service company handling execution on the ground at each location cluster.
+A documentary team of three people traveling to Cartagena needs a fixer — someone who arranges locations, secures permits, hires a local sound recordist, gives translation, and manages transport while the director and cinematographer concentrate on storytelling.
+A mid-budget commercial shoot mostly needs a fixer handling local logistics alongside a line producer or coordinator managing the overall schedule from the agency's home office.
+A feature film or series shooting across many Colombian regions — interiors in Bogotá, exteriors in the coffee country, coastal sequences in Cartagena, jungle material in the Amazon — demands the full build style: a line producer overseeing the global budget and schedule, a production coordinator managing administrative systems, and a local fixer or shoot service firm handling execution on the ground at each location cluster.
 The fixer's scope expands or contracts to match the production's footprint.

 What Does a Fixer Cost?